ggfisher/hello-world/acid.md

 __3NF__

 __Definition.__ A relation schema R is in 3NF if it satisfies 2NF and no nonprime attribute of R is transitively dependent on the primary key.
+In addition, a relation schema R is in third normal form (3NF) if, whenever a nontrivial functional dependency &alpha;-->&beta; holds in R, when either:

++ a) &alpha; is a superkey of R or
++ b) &beta; is a prime attribute of R.

 Third normal form (3NF) is based on the concept of transitive dependency.
 A functional dependency &alpha;-->&beta; in a relation schema R is a __transitive dependency__ if there exists a set of attributes &beta; in R that is neither a candidate key nor a subset of any key of R, and both &alpha;-->&gamma; and &gamma;-->&beta; hold.